6 Things You Might Not Know About Ruger

 3. Ruger makes more than guns

 While the world knows the name Ruger first and foremost as a manufacturer of sturdy, reliable firearms, the company does more than build guns.
 Early on, Ruger understood that to be able to design and manufacture firearms their way, they needed to invest in quality investment castings.
-In 1963, the company established Pine Tree Castings, who produced the finest investment castings not only for Ruger’s guns, but for other customers in a wide range of industries, including automotive, defense, sporting goods, tools, medical equipment and many others – even other gunmakers at one point.
+In 1963, the company established Pine Tree Castings, which produced the finest investment castings not only for Ruger’s guns but for other customers in a wide range of industries, including automotive, defense, sporting goods, tools, medical equipment, and many others – even other gunmakers at one point.
 Ruger even produced titanium golf clubs for Callaway in the 1990s, with some marked “Ruger Titanium,” featuring the famous Sturm Ruger eagle.

 4. Ruger test fires every gun they make

-To back up their reputation of quality, durability and reliability, Ruger test-fires every single firearm they produce, as well as proof-tests the chamber of every centerfire gun they make.
+To back up their reputation of quality, durability, and reliability, Ruger test-fires every single firearm they produce, as well as proof-tests the chamber of every centerfire gun they make.
 A proof load is a specially made load with a fixed higher percentage of pressure than the SAAMI max pressure of a given cartridge.
 Ruger tests each chamber with a proof load 50 percent higher than that SAAMI maximum pressure!
 Ruger performs this test to ensure every firearm is strong enough to absorb above and beyond the pressures that normal ammunition doles out.

 5. “Harvard’s Revenge”